-- Identification of a significant and original problem - Creation of a theoretical framework based on relevant literature - Inclusion of a clear, succinct statement of the research questions to be addressed - Selection of methodology appropriate to the research questions - Description of a clear plan for presenting data and findings - Creation of a written product that is clear, well-organized, and grammatically correct - Inclusion of a detailed, feasible timeline in which the work will be completed
+- Identification of a significant and original problem - Review of the relevant literature and description of the gap that the dissertation addresses - Exploration of key assumptions or theories supporting the work - Inclusion of a clear, succinct statement of the research questions to be addressed - Selection of methodology appropriate to the research questions - Description of a clear plan for presenting data and findings - Creation of a written product that is clear, well-organized, and grammatically correct - Inclusion of a detailed, feasible timeline in which the work will be completed

-Each committee member will fill out this 7-category rubric.
+Each committee member will fill out an evaluation.
 The program goal is for 90% of students to receive an average score of "meets expectations" or higher on every requirement.